iotubeproject/ioTube/README.md

 &nbsp;

-# NOTICE: The information of this README is pending an update after tube's recent upgrade to V3.

 ## Deployment
 Different from traditional bridges, ioTube comes with two components:
 - **a golang service** witnessing what has happened on both changes and relay the finalized information